OCR Explained: How to Make Scanned PDFs Searchable

 Why language selection matters

 That last point explains why choosing the right language before processing has such a large effect on accuracy.
 Each language model carries knowledge of which letter combinations and words are common.
-An English model expects English letter patterns; an Arabic model expects an entirely different script and reading direction.
+An English model expects English letter patterns, while an Arabic model expects an entirely different script and reading direction.

 Getting accurate results

-• Use good contrast.
-Clean black text on a white background works best; faded or stained documents are harder.
+- Use good contrast.
+Clean black text on a white background works best, and faded or stained documents are harder.

 Once a document has been through OCR, it behaves like any digital PDF: you can search it, copy from it, and index it.
 Upload a scanned file to the OCR PDF tool, choose the language, and let the server do the rest.